 - Sisak, Croatia – (2012)

 The faculty for the program has grown from three to over 23 professors and staff representing 13 different departments and six colleges/divisions.
 The programs vary in size and time offered each year.
-Belize and Trinidad & Tobago travel over spring break and include delegations of 40 and 25 respectively.
-Botswana travels during May with a delegation of 30 and the Philippines travels during winter break with a delegation of 30.
+Belize and Trinidad & Tobago travel over spring break.
+Botswana and Croatia travel during May with a delegation of 30 and the Philippines travels during winter break.